 "We understand that small, flexible living space is becoming more and more important as many of our customers move to smaller urban areas and need rooms that provide dual functions," Simonsen notes.
 "Good design and functionality are always a primary concern."

 If you design your room based on the floorplan, it's time to think in 3-D. "People’s natural instinct is to look at the 'footprint' of a room when planning and miss the other areas that provide extra storage," Simonsen suggests.
 Instead, consider creating levels in your room and play with height to segment the space.

 In one small space makeover, the IKEA team created a loft-style bed by styling a bed on top of wood cabinets.
 "A small sitting or work area can also be created by constructing a small upper level," she says.
 "Another advantage of a high ceiling is that the space can be subdivided by panels or curtains that do not have to go all the way up to the ceiling.
 This allows extra light into a smaller space."

-She stresses that your closet is a great place to start.
-"Start by pulling everything out of the closet and evaluate the type of storage that’s need.
-For example, if you’re storing mostly pants and shirts and can put long items like winter coats somewhere else, double up on hanging storage by installing two clothing rails rather than one," she recommends.
-"And don’t forget to use the back of the door for items like shoe storage products."
-Yes, if there's only one take-home from an IKEA pro it's this: Every inch, no matter how small or insignificant, counts.
+She stresses that your closet is a great place to begin the process.
+"Start by pulling everything out of the closet and evaluate the type of storage that’s needed," she explains.
+"For example, if you’re storing mostly pants and shirts and can put long items like winter coats somewhere else, double up on hanging storage by installing two clothing rails rather than one.
+And don’t forget to use the back of the door for items like shoe storage products."